-Instead of just randomly hitting keyboard keys, however, try another method that makes the password easier to remember.
+Instead of just randomly hitting keyboard keys, try another method that makes the password easier to remember.
 Start by thinking up a random sentence.
-You can use a catch phrase, quote or even a song lyric like “Tramps like us, baby we were born to run.”
+You can use a catchphrase, quote or even a song lyric, like “Tramps like us, baby, we were born to run.”

 Take the first character from each word to get “tlu,bwwbtr”.
 Add some symbols in place of similar letters, so “u” becomes |_|, the “to” from the original lyric becomes 2.
 Then, capitalize a few of the letters to make a strong password that’s easier to remember than a random password: “Tl|_|,BwwB2R”.

-However, when you have dozens of passwords, remembering them is going to be a problem even with this method.
+When you have dozens of passwords, though, remembering them is going to be a problem even with this method.
 That’s why you need to keep in mind the next mistakes.

 3. Not unique

-As passwords get longer and more complex, it’s tempting to use the same password for every account so you only have to remember one.
-Unfortunately, if you do this and a hacker gets a hold of your password for one account, say in a data breach, they can log into all your accounts.
+As passwords get longer and more complex, it’s tempting to use the same one for every account so you only have to remember one.
+Unfortunately, if you do this and a hacker gets ahold of your password for one account — say, in a data breach — they can log in to all your accounts.

 You need to create unique passwords for every account you have.
-As we said, however, that makes it really hard to remember your passwords, which leads to mistake number 4.
+As we said, however, that makes it really hard to remember your passwords, which leads to mistake No. 4.

 4. Writing passwords down

-Many people create strong, unique passwords and then write them down on sticky notes that they stick on their desk.
-Some people keep their passwords in a notebook that they leave lying around.
+Many people create strong, unique passwords and then write them down on sticky notes that they stick on their desks.
+Some keep their passwords in a notebook they leave lying around.

-Instead of writing the passwords on a notebook, get a password manager.
-This is a program that stores and locks your passwords behind a single Master Password.
-You can create dozens of strong unique passwords and only need to remember a single password (and you can use our formula in point 2 to make it).
+Instead of writing the passwords in a notebook, get a password manager.
+This is a program that stores and locks your passwords behind a single “master password.”
+You can create dozens of strong unique passwords and only need to remember a single password (and you can use our formula in No. 2 to make it).

 5. Never changing passwords

-You might have heard the recommendation that you change your password every six months, three months or even monthly.
-However, the Federal Trade Commission did a study that shows you shouldn’t regularly change your password.
+You might’ve heard you should change your password every six months, three months or even monthly; however, the Federal Trade Commission did a study that shows you shouldn’t regularly change your password.

 Regularly changing passwords is annoying, which leads to people making passwords too simple or reusing them.
-In fact, people who regularly change their passwords make them 46 percent easier to guess.
+In fact, people who regularly change their passwords make them 46% easier to guess.
 In general, you should only change your password if you think it’s been involved in a data breach.